Murphy Visiting Fellow in Classics

-and co-artistic director of the Cripple Creek Theatre Company, an anarchy-syndicalist performance troupe out of New Orleans.
+and co-artistic director of the Cripple Creek Theatre Company, an anarcho-syndicalist performance troupe out of New Orleans.
 He writes plays about monster truck drivers and unwise explorers, and believes firmly in inanimate objects speaking their piece on the stage.
 He holds an M.F.A. in